ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/create-update-rancher/guide.en-sg.md

 > [!warning]
 >
->  You can read the changelog before updating a cluster by clicking on the `View the changelog{.action}` button.
+>  You can read the changelog before updating a cluster by clicking on the `View the changelog`{.action} button.

 A popup appear, click on the `Confirm`{.action} button to update your Rancher.